emencia/porticus/README.rst

 Yet another File gallery for Django.

 **Galleries** contains **Albums** that contains **Ressources** and ressources are your files items.
 Usually used like an image gallery, you should also use it like a download center for many file types.

+Galleries and Albums has thumbnails, Ressources has thumbnail and a file but the file can be a real uploaded file on your server or jsut an url to link to.

 Note that Albums make usage of `mptt`_, so Albums can have album children.
 Shipped templates are basics.